nnmrts/starfield-efm/README.md

 Make sure to visit the "Actionscript" tab of the font embed window and find the **Linkage** section.
 Make sure the font has a unique class definition and has `Export for Actionscript` and `Export in frame 1` checked.

-Then you would then go back to all the `TextField` in the menu and change it from `Times New Roman`, to your `Font` symbol.
+Then you would go back to all the `TextField` in the menu and change it from `Times New Roman`, to your `Font` symbol.
 You will see these appear in the font selection drop down as entries suffixed with a `*`.
 Choose those.
 The favorites menu should use the class name `$MAIN_Font_Bold`, which represents the `NB Architekt` font, for all text fields in the menu.